 - Create two welcome videos: One for peeps who are new, and one for returning visitors.
-It’s like your channel trailer
+It’s like your channel’s trailer

-- Log into account, look at chart on top, follow links on left to drill down on info
+- Log into account, look at chart on top, follow links on left to look through all the info

 - Segment your data

 - Good reports to look at:

 - Total views over time of all videos